 How do you teach connection?

 It’s tough, but it’s a question I often ask myself.
 When teaching a dance class, it is easiest to fill it with challenging movements the students can then practice for the duration of the class.
 Most often, students are taught a routine.
 However, if the mentalities behind the movements are not taught, then we are just left with a class full of students who have learned how to move, but no idea as to why.
 I am not challenging the importance of the motions – It is what makes the dance after all.
 But I believe that movements can be strengthened immensely by helping students understand that the physical act of dancing does not manifest on its own.
-The movement is the result of something within and much more difficult to define, and is but just a small piece in the larger scheme of things.
+Movement is but just a small piece in the larger scheme of things.
+It’s the result of something within and it’s much more difficult to define.

 Then again, I can’t help but to think that love is already deeply engrained in our DNA, that maybe it doesn’t need to be taught.
 Maybe this question doesn’t even need to be asked.
 Though, I would argue the contrary because while people may feel love, many are actually quite clumsy when it comes to showing it.
 Anybody who has been through teenage romance will agree.
 You might even know a few adults today who are still the clumsiest romantics you have ever encountered.
 Likewise, while some people are great at showing it, they may not necessarily feel love.
 These are your cheaters, players and home wreckers.